rrooij/youtube-dl-qt/README.md

 ffmpeg (optional)
 ```

 I could be missing one.
-If this is a case, report an issue.
+If this is the case, report an issue.

 ## Compiling